Ddjalex/AdBudgetData/replit.md

 ## Usage Guide

+### Auto-Discovering Accounts
+1. Navigate to the Accounts page
+2. Click "Discover Ad Accounts"
+3. The system automatically fetches all accounts from Facebook
+4. View account status, currency, and business information
+5. Your previously active account selection is preserved

 ### Switching Between Accounts
-1. If you have multiple accounts, use the dropdown selector at the top of the dashboard
+1. Use the dropdown selector at the top of the dashboard
-2. Select the account you want to view
+2. Or click "Set Active" on any account in the Accounts page
 3. The page will reload with data for the selected account

 ### Monitoring Budget Health